 The following screenshot shows two charts from a dashboard.
-Note that the display period, on the X-axis, is shared across charts on a dashboard.
+The display period, on the X-axis, is shared across charts on a dashboard.

 Charts display data within a window of time.
 By default, this window advances, with “now” always at the right edge of the chart.
-The width of the window into the past is determined by the time selection, for example, 1 hour.
+The time selection determines the window into the past, for example, 1 hour.
 The data on the chart is dynamic; as new data is generated, it appears at “now”, and old data moves out of the window.
 By default, this behavior is enabled.

-You can keep the time window from changing by turning off Auto-Refresh, autorenew.
-This static option is useful when you want to study an event in the past and not be distracted by new data.
-If you turn off Auto-Refresh, the button turns gray and is labeled OFF.
+You can keep the time window from changing by turning off auto-refresh.
+This static option is useful when you want to study a past event.
+If you turn off Auto-Refresh, the button turns dim and is labeled OFF.

-Dashboards provide a single Auto-Refresh control that applies all charts on the dashboard.
+Dashboards provide a single Auto-Refresh button that applies all charts on the dashboard.
 When building a chart on the Metrics Explorer page, auto-refresh is always on.

-- To configure the visual display of a chart by using the Cloud Console, see Setting view options.
+- To configure the visual display of a chart by using the console, see Set view options.

-- To configure the chart legends by using the Cloud Console, see Configuring legends.
+- To configure the chart legends by using the console, see Configure legends.

 - For an introduction to Cloud Monitoring metrics, see Metrics, time series, and resources.

 - To create your own metrics, see custom metrics and logs-based metrics.